vern3432/CSC3935_PF_Mwaura_Kelley_Varano/README.md

 - **ViewLibrary**: Opens the library view where you can see all songs and albums.
 - **Exit**: Closes the CLI.

-To use the CLI, run the `MusicLibraryCLI.java` and enter commands as prompted.
+To use the CLI, run the `Driver.java` and enter commands as prompted.

 ## Client GUI Usage

-The Client GUI provides a visual interface to interact with the music library:
+The Client GUI provides an interactive interface for managing and streaming audio content.
+Here's how to navigate and use the GUI:

+### Main Window
-- **Setup Connection**: Establishes a connection to the server.
+- **Setup Connection**: Establishes a connection to the server for streaming.
+- **Play/Pause Button**: Controls the playback of the streamed audio.
+- **Tear Down**: Disconnects the streaming session.

+### Album and Song Information
+- **Album Cover Display**: Shows the album cover of the currently playing song.
-- **Play**: Plays the selected song.
+- **Song Title Display**: Indicates the title of the currently playing song.

+### Progress and Control
-- **Pause**: Pauses the current song.
+- **Progress Bar**: Displays the current progress of the song being played.
-- **Close Connection**: Closes the streaming connection.
-- **Describe Stream**: Provides details about the current stream.
+- **Volume Control**: Allows adjusting the volume of the playback.

-To launch the GUI, run the `LibraryView.java` from the client side after starting the server from the CLI.
+To launch the GUI, run the `Client.java` from the client side after starting the server from the CLI.
+The GUI is designed to be user-friendly, providing straightforward options for interacting with the music library and streaming service.

-Both interfaces are designed to be intuitive, allowing easy management and access to your music library.

 ## Configuration for Server and Client Objects